Organist and Master of the Choristers

-James O'Donnell is Organist and Master of the Choristers of Westminster Abbey.
-Internationally recognised as a conductor and organ recitalist, he has given concerts all over the world, including the United States, Japan, Australia, New Zealand, and throughout Europe, and appeared as organ soloist in the BBC Proms and at many other festivals.
+Internationally recognised as a conductor and organ recitalist, James has performed all over the world, including the United States, Japan, Australia, New Zealand, and throughout Europe, and appeared in the BBC Proms and at many other festivals.
 Recent engagements have included Poulenc’s Organ Concerto with the London Philharmonic Orchestra under Yannick Nézet-Séguin at the Royal Festival Hall, broadcast live on BBC Radio 3 and released on CD on the LPO Live label, and solo recitals in the United States, Germany, Norway, and the Netherlands.

-Before taking up his appointment at Westminster Abbey in January 2000, James was a junior exhibitioner at the Royal College of Music and subsequently Organ Scholar of Jesus College, Cambridge, where he read music and studied the organ with Peter Hurford, Nicolas Kynaston and, later, David Sanger.
-He was appointed first Assistant Master of Music and, six years later, Master of Music at Westminster Cathedral.
-During his twelve-year tenure as Master of Music, the Choir of Westminster Cathedral became one of the most highly-regarded choirs in the world, winning many plaudits, including the Gramophone 'Record of the Year' award (for its Hyperion recording of masses by Frank Martin and Pizzetti in 1998), and the Royal Philharmonic Society award (1999), both of which were unprecedented for a Cathedral Choir.
+Before taking up his appointment at Westminster Abbey in January 2000, James was a junior exhibitioner at the Royal College of Music and then Organ Scholar of Jesus College, Cambridge.
+He was appointed Assistant Master of Music at Westminster Cathedral, where he became Master of Music in 1988.
+Under his direction the Choir of Westminster Cathedral won the Gramophone ‘Record of the Year’ award (for its Hyperion disc of masses by Frank Martin and Pizzetti in 1998), and a Royal Philharmonic Society award (1999), both unprecedented for a cathedral choir.